 - Alignment among your marketing, SDR, and sales teams to provide a seamless experience for prospects

-Taking all these ingredients into account, optimization in your sales processes can be attained with a thorough understanding of who your buyers are and what value you can provide for them.
-Finding the sales process that works best for your business will help you make the most out of every opportunity that enters your funnel.
+Taking all these ingredients into account, optimization of your sales pipeline can be attained with a thorough understanding of who your buyers are and what value you can provide for them.
+Finding the lead generation process that works best for your business will help you make the most out of every opportunity that enters your funnel.